 Y'all we're weekly!
 We meet Sundays at 5 pm, for stories, music, food, Communion, community, and whatever else you show up with.

-We gather in air conditioning and old school Rogers Park style at the Red Line Tap (7006 N Glenwood Ave).
+We usually gather in air conditioning and old school Rogers Park style at the Red Line Tap.
+(See below for August's schedule, though.)
 Newly christened the Buffalo Bar at Heartland Café, the pub is on the southbound, west side of the L tracks between Greenleaf and Lunt.
 Parking is ridiculously tight so allow time to find it, bike, or take the Red Line to Morse.

 All ages are welcome, of course, and there will be an open tab for soft drinks.
 For beer, you’re on your own.
 We can also order from the Heartland menu before and after the service.